(Our games are) the result of a lot of work by a lot of people,

 — Angband guide

-People often ask me about Tangaria’s origin.
-In short words: Tangaria is a (PW)MAngband variant and part of the *bands family with Moria ancestry:
+People sometimes ask me about Tangaria’s and multiplayer roguelike games origin.
+In short: Tangaria is a (PW)(M)Angband variant and a part of the *bands family:

 Rogue is the game that established the genre and inspired all other roguelikes.
 Rogue was written in 1980 by Michael Toy, Glenn Wichman and Ken Arnold for Unix as a freely-distributed executable (public domain software); later on came several commercial ports of the game for a range of personal computers.